sergeynordicresults/sergeynordicresults.github.io/index.md

  2. Even if they will choose Russia - I don't care, I'm a citizen of world first, then - Ukraine
 </pre></details></blockquote>

-> People in Donetsk are killed by Ukrainian military? maybe
+> "People in Donetsk are killed by Ukrainian military"

+> "atrocities are done by ukrainian military, because our RUSSIAN soldiers dont use helmets from 2d world war"

 <blockquote><details><summary>"Russian language is banned in Ukraine"</summary><pre>